Residence Permit, Application

 What is it?

-You need a residence permit if you want to stay in the Netherlands for longer than 3 months.
-For example, if you want to live with your family in the Netherlands or if you want to work or study in the Netherlands.
+You need a residence permit if you plan to stay in the Netherlands for more than 3 months.
+For example, you may want to live with your family in the Netherlands, or you may want to work or study there.
 You can apply for a residence permit at the Immigration and Naturalization Service ( , IND).

 How does it work?

-• Would you like to visit the Netherlands for less than 3 months?
-Then you will need a valid travel document (such as a passport) and, in many cases, a visa.
+• Are you planning to visit the Netherlands for less than 3 months?
+If so, you will need a valid travel document (such as a passport) and, in many cases, a visa.
 You can apply for a visa at the Dutch embassy or consulate in the country where you live.
-Residents of EU-EEA countries and Switzerland only need their passport or identity card.
+Residents of EU and EEA countries, as well as Swiss nationals, only need their passport or ID card.

-• Do you want to stay in the Netherlands for longer than 3 months and do you not belong to the group mentioned above?
-Then you will always need a residence permit.
-In most cases, you will also need a special visa to enter the Netherlands.
-This visa is called a provisional residence permit (MVV).
+• If you plan to stay in the Netherlands for more than 3 months and do not fall into any of the categories listed above, you will always need a residence permit.
+In addition, in most cases you will need a special visa to enter the Netherlands.
+This visa is called an Authorization for Provisional Stay ( , or MVV).

-• Are you a citizen of an EU member state, an EEA member state, or Switzerland?
-If so, you can apply for a'certificate of legal residence' instead of a residence permit.
+• Are you a national of an EU member state, an EEA member state, or Switzerland?
+If so, you can apply for a“certificate of lawful residence ” instead of a residence permit.

 In all cases, you must meet various requirements.
-For long stays, you must also be able to present a number of documents.
-The Dutch government will check whether you meet the requirements and have the correct documents.
+For long-term stays, you must also be able to present certain documents.
+The Dutch government will verify whether you meet the requirements and have the necessary documents.

 What should I do?